-- (a) No audited financial statements have been prepared for this entity as it is not subject to any statutory audit requirements under the relevant rules and regulations in the jurisdiction of its incorporation. - (b) The statutory financial statements of this entity for the year ended 30 June 2021 prepared under Singapore Financial Reporting Standards have been audited by Ernst & Young LLP. - (c) No audited financial statements have been prepared for this entity as it is not subject to any statutory audit requirement in the first year of its incorporation.
+(a) No audited financial statements have been prepared for this entity as it is not subject to any statutory audit requirements under the relevant rules and regulations in the jurisdiction of its incorporation.

+(b) The statutory financial statements of these entities for the year ended 30 June 2022 prepared under Financial Reporting Standards in Singapore ("FRSs") have been audited by Ernst & Yong LLP, Singapore.